It starts like this -

 "Hi," Cressida says, looking haggard, worn out, pale, but a smile on her face nevertheless.

-I don't move for what seems like an eternity (Haymitch later tells me it was just over a minute).
-And when I finally do, I fling myself against her with such force we nearly go flying into the adjacent wall.
+I don't move for what seems like an eternity, and when I finally do, I fling myself against her with such force we nearly go flying into the adjacent wall.
 I grip her shoulders so tight I can see her wince, my face inches from hers, studying her features with an insatiable hunger.
 She is flesh and blood beneath my palms.
 She is here.
 She is real.

 She is alive.